usnistgov/metaschema/website/content/specification/syntax/instances.md

 A *model instance* is used to declare a relationship to other information elements in an assembly definition's model.

-There are 5 kinds of model instances, which can be declared as part of the assembly's model.
+The following kinds of model instances can be declared as part of the assembly's model.

 - [`<field>`](#field-instance) - Instantiates a globally defined [field definition](/specification/syntax/definitions/#top-level-define-field) as a model instance.
 - [`<define-field>`](/specification/syntax/inline-definitions/#inline-define-field) - Defines a [single use field](/specification/syntax/inline-definitions/#inline-define-field) for use as a model instance.